 With an in house system, if power or the internet is lost from an office due to snow, wind, ice or flooding, then any link to your company email is gone.
 With a Cloud system this is not the case.
 The physical location of your office is not important, with 24hr cloud facilities there will always be someone taking care of your ‘sever’.

-Perhaps the biggest bonus here though is the positive affect the Cloud can have on Global warming.
+Perhaps the biggest bonus here though is the positive affect the Cloud computing can have on Global warming.
 By sharing computing power, rather than overprovisioning, we all help reduce CO2 emissions and thus are helping the plight that has lead to such increased snow and rainfall.